LogoLogo

 • Ensure you have the existing validator keystores (the ones to split) and passwords.

-• Ensure you have docker installed.
+• Ensure you have installed.

 • Make sure docker is running before executing the commands below.